 Workspace ONE Intelligent Hub is a unified workspace application for employees, providing seamless access to all apps, company information, communications, self-service, corporate directory, and more.
-Intelligent Hub is offered as a native application on iOS, Android, Windows 10, and macOS, or as in a web portal that can be accessed on any device browser.
+Intelligent Hub is offered as a native application on any iOS or Android device, Windows 10, and macOS, or as in a web portal that can be accessed on any device browser.

 What can Intelligent Hub do?

-Intelligent Hub is the app that you can use to deliver an engaging experience to all of your employees and help them stay productive from any device, no matter where they are working.
+Intelligent Hub is the app that you can use to deliver an engaging employee experience and help your team stay productive from any device, no matter where they are working.
 Intelligent Hub provides a consistent experience for accessing the tools employees need for work.
 You can personalize the experience for your organization by setting up and configuring Hub services.
 Hub services are hosted as part of Workspace ONE Access (which can be either a SaaS service or installed on premises), so no additional services are required.

 Let’s look at the different Hub services.

 Catalog – Use the catalog service to enable the app catalog function in Intelligent Hub.
-This modern experience allows IT to provide employee access to native, web, SaaS, and virtual apps from a single location.
+This modern experience allows IT to provide employee access to native apps, web apps, SaaS apps, and virtual apps from a single location.
 Use custom categories to make it easy for employees to discover relevant apps and recommend top apps with the recommendation banner.
 When you use the native version of Intelligent Hub app, you can install native applications on the device.
 When you’re using Workspace ONE Access, you can also provide single sign-on to all these applications, making access seamless for employees and eliminating “forgot password” issues and tickets.